Cottonmouth (Justified): Plot

 At prison, Dewey (Damon Herriman) is questioned by Raylan (Timothy Olyphant), who promises to take him to a halfway house in exchange for any useful information regarding the Bennetts.
 Dewey states that Doyle (Joseph Lyle Taylor) is corrupt and that the Bennetts are planning "something big" and they may be involved on Walt McCready's whereabouts.

 At the Marshal's office, Raylan is informed that Arlo (Raymond J. Barry) crossed the threshold of his house arrest.
 He is then surprised to see Arlo entering the office, giving him the money he owed them, although instead of $20,000, it's just $6,000.
 To lower the debt, Arlo states that Bowman Crowder was involved in forged checks.
-Boyd (Walton Goggins) accepts to work with Kyle (Michael Mosley) on a robbery even though their plan involves killing the foreman at their mine job.
+Boyd (Walton Goggins) agrees to work with Kyle (Michael Mosley) on a robbery even though their plan involves killing the foreman at their mine job.
 Boyd then answers the house phone, though he secretly leaves behind his cellphone to listen to Kyle confessing that they will kill Boyd during the robbery.

 Their meeting is interrupted when Raylan arrives, who wants Boyd to answer anything about Bowman's activities.
 Boyd redirects him to Bowman's contact, Winston Baines (Michael Shamus Wiles).
 Raylan talks with Winston but both get into a fight in which both are hit by tasers.
 Raylan then questions Coover (Brad William Henke) about Walt's whereabouts and Coover starts getting suspicious of Raylan's intentions.
 Coover and Dickie (Jeremy Davies) then go to Winston's church but find it empty and are forced to leave when they see Raylan watching them.
 Raylan talks with Deputy Tom Bergen (Peter Murnik) and both share the theory: that Walt just vanished and the Bennetts are involved.